0xKayala/NetFuzzer/README.md

 # NetFuzzer
-NetFuzzer is a comprehensive network security assessment tool for internal and external networks, including Firewalls, Routers, Switches, Active Directory, SMBs, Printers, etc.
+NetFuzzer is a comprehensive network security assessment tool designed for internal and external networks.
+It includes features such as host discovery, port scanning, OS detection, SSL enumeration, and SMB and RPC enumeration.
+This tool is built on Nmap, smbclient, rpcclient, and other utilities, with potential for additional features in the future.
+NetFuzzer aims to simplify network security assessments and welcomes collaborations and contributions to enhance its functionality and usability.